-From the Merridale orchards, the apples are gathered into the cidery, are washed in a mild solution, and then carefully inspected.
+From the Merridale orchards, the apples are gathered into the cidery, are washed in water and then carefully inspected.
 Only the firm, sound apples are sent on to the mill for grinding, where they are crushed in preparation for pressing.
 Merridale uses a 1960s Bucker Mill that still does a fine job of making course ground apple sauce or “pomace” for pressing into juice.

 Traditionally, the dry cider apples were crushed by hand in a trough or with a mortar and pestle.
 Eventually, a large circular grinding stone was used for milling, most often horse-drawn.
 The first mechanical mills appeared in the 1600s, and although they were faster, they did not grind the apples to the same fine pulp as the traditional stones, and the pips did not get broken down as before.